Bay Fishing vs Deep Sea Fishing: What’s the Difference?

 Flounder caught during a Bay Fishing trip on Reel Deal Fishing Charter in Destin, FL, all meet the 12in min size requirement

 Remember that these items can vary based on state or federal waters.
-While bay fishing will always be within state waters, deep sea fishing can easily cross into federal waters.
+One difference between Bay Fishing vs Deep Sea Fishing is that while bay fishing will always be within state waters, deep sea fishing can easily cross into federal waters.
 If you’re fishing for Red Snapper in Florida, we created this handy Red Snapper Season guide with season duration, required gear, bag limit, and more!

 4. Catch of the Day!
 What You’re Expected to Catch